DeepRegNet/DeepReg/docs/source/docs/cli.md

   `--num_workers`, if given, TensorFlow will use limited CPUs.

-  By default, it uses all available CPUs.
+  By default, it uses only 1 CPUs.
+Setting it to non-positive values will be using all CPUs.

   Example usage: